Writing a Fantasy Novel: 3 Things You Can Learn From Joe Abercrombie

 Abercrombie is great at using the different narrative types to bring his POVs to life.
 He takes the reader on an emotional ride with the character, following the path of their emotional shifts in real-time.
 Using contrasts in internal and external dialogue, like mentioned above, to add depth, writing description and exposition in a voice that is unique to each POV character, and adopting a conversational style to further connect with the reader.

-The last thing I want to talk about is cadence.
-In short, cadence is the rhythm of your prose.
+The last thing I want to talk about is the rhythmic voice of your prose.

 I’ll give you an example of this from The Heroes.
-It may not be the best example of cadence in the book, but is the one that most resonated with me.
+It may not be the best example of rhythm in the book, but is the one that most resonated with me.

 Beck hunched his shoulders and stared at the fire.
 Not much more’n a tangle of blackened sticks, a few embers in the flame, whipped, and snatched, and torn about, helpless in the wind.
 Burned out.
 Almost as burned out as he was.
 He’d clutched at that dream of being a hero so long that now it was naught but ashes he didn’t know what he wanted.
 He sat there under fading stars named for great men, great battles and great deeds, and didn’t know who he was.